WatariClaud/search-github-api/README.md

 #### API

 Application uses REST V3 of the github search API. 'https://api.github.com'.
 (Limited to ``` /users ```).
 Does not require authentication to search.
 Public github accounts and relevant details (like bio, image) are freely available.
-Search results are limited to 100 as per the (github documentation) [https://docs.github.com/en/rest/overview/resources-in-the-rest-api#pagination].
+Search results are limited to 100 as per the [github documentation](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#pagination).

 #### Project Folders
 Components can be found under '/src/components', while the fetch methods are under '/src/services'.